 8. WHERE CAN I EAT OUT FOR MEATLESS MONDAYS?

 Many restaurants have vegetarian options on their menu and there’s also about 700 vegetarian or vegan restaurants listed in Singapore, so you should be spoiled for choice!
-Until we get our own list together read – you can find inspiration here: Little Green Dot or download the Happy Cow App
+Look at our Market Place or take this short cut!

 9. CAN YOU FIND MEATLESS MONDAYS CAMPAIGNS IN SINGAPORE?